 Burpees are a comprehensive bodyweight exercise that involves squats, jumping, and the plank position.
 It’s a taxing and intense activity that requires a lot of energy and stamina to do on a repeated basis.
 Obviously, it’s a great way to burn calories.
 Burpees are another exercise that are able to be done anywhere.
 They’re a great option for a workout at home, in a gym with padded floors, or even outdoors in nice weather.

 Kickboxing is a rigorous workout that usually includes combinations of punching, kicking, and striking a punching bag.
 Kickboxing can be a great way for men and women to learn how to punch and kick effectively as a form of self-defense.
 It’s a great workout for people who might be a bit more social, since many martial arts gyms offer kickboxing classes where participants can meet each other and spar.
 I find kickboxing a fun cardio workout—it’s a great way to challenge the mind and body while burning calories.

 Riding a bike is a popular form of cardio.
 Some people prefer biking as an alternative to running or jogging, while others just enjoy being able to explore a new area on an outdoor bike.
 Bikers in the gym should mix fast and slow songs with different resistance levels, while those riding outside should shift gears to mix up the intensity of the ride.

 Exercise, especially cardio, also helps the body better manage stress and anxiety.
-The release of endorphins during cardio helps the body relax and keep the mind away from thinking about situations that cause tension and worry.
+The release of endorphins during cardio helps the body relax.
+Additionally, it’ll keep the mind away from thinking about situations that cause tension and worry.

-Once a week, try to engage yourself in a longer cardio activity, like playing a round of golf or attending a local Zumba class.
+Once a week, try to engage yourself in a longer cardio activity.
+Try playing a round of golf or attending a local Zumba class.
 Incorporate cardio and weights in the gym to further strengthen your heart and bones while providing your body with a comprehensive workout.